 Get your grub on!

-Paying for food and drink can really drain you dry fast, but when you’re on vacation that’s part of the fun, right?
+Looking what to do in Las Vegas with kids?
+Eat.
+However, paying for food and drink can really drain you dry fast, but when you’re on vacation that’s part of the fun, right?
 In Las Vegas there are tons of really great food establishments that have fabulous atmospheres and delicious food, but high prices.
 Part of making a trip memorable is having great dining experiences.
 Don’t go all the way to Las Vegas and have McDonald’s the whole trip!
 You can have fabulous meals without blowing your whole budget.

 1.Cut your restaurant dining to one or two meals a day.
 Pick your favorite meal of the day to have a great restaurant experience.